 Pinterest is the biggest traffic driver for my site.
 I was an early adopter of Pinterest so I had a decent following before I even started with my blog.
 But then I was seeing that I was getting the most traffic from Pinterest, so then I spent more time improving my Pinterest page.
 I’ve taken some courses, but the main thing for Pinterest (that’s worked for me at least) is to constantly be pinning, pinning, pinning.

-The Pinterest algorithm is always changing (just like all social media platforms) so I’m no expert and can’t tell you how they are doing things now.
-But I do know that if you have higher quality pins, they get repinned more and you grow your followers, you are seen by Pinterest as a more valuable pinner.
+The Pinterest algorithm is always changing (just like all social media platforms) so I’m no expert and can’t tell you how they are doing things at this moment.
+But overall, posting consistently, sharing your own pins as well as other quality pins, having good descriptions and using tall eye-catching images are the best ways to get the most from your Pinterest account.
+And as you have better pins, you get repinned more which grows your account and shows Pinterest that you are valuable pinner.
 Meaning your pins will show up more in other people’s feeds.

 Pinterest is the only social media platform where I use a paid for program, but I definitely see the most bang for my buck here.
-If you want to grow and concentrate on your Pinterest, I’d highly suggest using a program like BoardBooster but I know lots of other people also like using Tailwind.
-Both have free trials so give both a try and see which one works better for you – or use both!
+If you want to grow and concentrate on your Pinterest, I’d highly suggest using a program like Tailwind or one of the other options out there.
+There are also free options so you can try things out before you commit.

 Related Post: Quiz – How Business Savvy Are You?